Astronomy Essentials

 Space photos of Earth and Mars side by side, on black background, with Earth much bigger.

 Mars isn’t very big, so its brightness – when it is bright – isn’t due to its bigness, as is true of Jupiter.
-Mars’ brightness, or lack of brightness, is all about how close we are to the Red Planet.
+Mars’ brightness, or lack of brightness, is all about how close we are to the red planet.
 It’s all about where Earth and Mars are, relative to each other, in their respective orbits around the sun.
 Image via NASA.

 Future Martian oppositions

-There’s a 15-year cycle of Mars, whereby the Red Planet is brighter and fainter at opposition.
+There’s a 15-year cycle of Mars, whereby the red planet is brighter and fainter at opposition.
 In July 2018, we were at the peak of the 2-year cycle – and the peak of the 15-year cycle – and Mars was very, very bright!
 In 2020, we were also at the peak of the 2-year cycle; however, Earth and Mars were farther apart at Mars’ opposition than they were in 2018.
 Still, 2020’s opposition of Mars was excellent.
-So, in December 2022, Mars had a good opposition but appeared smaller and dimmer than in 2020, since we were farther away from it.
+And, in December 2022, Mars had a good opposition but appeared smaller and dimmer than in 2020, since we were farther away from it.
 And the January 2025 opposition will find Mars smaller and dimmer than Mars was in 2022.
 Diagram by Roy L. Bishop.
 Copyright Royal Astronomical Society of Canada.
 Used with permission.
 Visit the RASC eStore to purchase the Observer’s Handbook, a necessary tool for all skywatchers.

 EarthSky Community Photos

-View at EarthSky Community Photos. | Paolo Bardelli of Italy made this composite image and said: “On January 16, 2025, Mars will be in opposition, the previous one occurred on December 8, 2022, when it became the brightest object in the night sky.
-During these periods, tracing the apparent motion of the Red Planet from evening to evening is very interesting, as a real “noose” is created, with a double reversal of its movement.
+View at EarthSky Community Photos. | Paolo Bardelli of Italy made this composite image and wrote: “On January 16, 2025, Mars will be in opposition, the previous one occurred on December 8, 2022, when it became the brightest object in the night sky.
+During these periods, tracing the apparent motion of the red planet from evening to evening is very interesting, as a real ‘noose’ is created, with a double reversal of its movement.
 This put ancient sky observers in crisis at the time when the geocentric theory was dominant.
 Putting things in their place, it turned out to be a simple perspective effect, due to the mutual motion of Earth and Mars.
 This image is the sum of a sequence taken every useful evening, clouds permitting, from August 12, 2022, to March 22, 2023.
-The background is the sum of 22 shots of the area of the sky where Mars was located, the rich star field of the constellation del Toro (Taurus).
+The background is the sum of 22 shots of the area of the sky where Mars was located, the rich star field of the constellation Taurus.
 By coincidence, in February 2023 the path of comet C/2022 E3 (ZTF) crossed the noose.”
 Thank you, Paolo!

 View at EarthSky Community Photos. | Miguel Ventura in Fafe, Portugal, captured this image on August 28, 2022, and wrote: “Every now and then and in addition to its natural beauty, the night sky and the whims of the universe offer us moments like this.
 With some planning and luck in the mix (truce from the clouds) I was able to photograph this magnificent alignment.
-We can see the Pleiades and the constellation of Taurus with the planet Mars between these 2 … below near the horizon the imposing constellation of Orion appears, announcing the autumn sky.”
+We can see the Pleiades and the constellation Taurus with the planet Mars between these 2 … below near the horizon the imposing constellation Orion appears, announcing the autumn sky.”
 Thank you, Miguel!

 Seeing red